-$$T(x) = g \times 2^{l}, \quad l = \begin{cases} x+y, & x+y > 0\\ 0 & else \end{cases}$$ (6)
+$$T(x) = g \times 2^{l}, \quad l = \begin{cases} x+y, & x+y > 0 \\ 0 & else \end{cases}$$ (6)

-Where g is a configurable interval value, x is the return value of proactiveProbe(i, R), y is the last l value and the initial value of y is 0.
+Where g is a configurable interval value, x is the return value of proactiveProbe(i,R), y is the last l value and the initial value of y is 0.
 Because the return value of proactive probe is large for the objects with high popularity, probe intervals will be great for these objects.
 As a result, the cost of proactive probe is mainly caused by rare objects.
 Once the amount of replications of rare objects reaches at a certain stage, probe intervals for them will also be increased rapidly.
 Therefore, for an object, PR will no longer establish replications for it as soon as its replications reached a certain level.
 At the same time, proactive probe can capture the changes in the number of objects replications.
-Once the number of values for some reasons, such as the peers with this object are offline, PR will soon restart to establish replications for it.
+Once the number of replications of an object reduces to below a certain number of values for some reasons, such as the peers with this object are offline, PR will soon restart to establish replications for it.